addama/recipes.addama.net/markdown/cute_sharks.md

 ## Instructions

 1. Slice cucumber into thin slices, placing half on each plate
-1. Slice, separate, and deseed each bell pepper lobe, removing any pith, then slice each lobe in two or three depending on size, ensuring an even number
+1. Slice, separate, and deseed each bell pepper lobe, removing any pith, then slice each lobe in half, ensuring an even number
 1. Stack bell pepper slices in an even pile on each plate
 1. Optionally season vegetables with salt
 1. Wipe off knife and cutting board